 I have been following the air purifier market for some time now.
 I couldn’t help but notice the many popular GermGuardian air purifiers.
 However, the downside that has turned me off, like many others, is the old-school and outdated design.

 You’re probably wondering why I’m currently doing a review of a GermGuardian model?
 The answer is straightforward because the GermGuardian AC4200W is different; its aesthetics are much better.
 It seems like a significantly better air purifier than some of the older models.

 - Setup and Installation

 - GermGuardian AC4200W Air Purifier Video Review

-- How do I replace the GermGuardian AC4200W filter?
+- How to Replace the GermGuardian AC4200W Filter?

 - Noise Test

 - Operating Costs

 - Pros and Cons